 A Table of Contents in WordPress can be an effective addition to your website pages or posts.
 They are great for boosting user experience and for navigating long-form copy.
 Plus, they provide a slight advantage in SEO.

-In this article, we’ll show you step-by-step how to add a table of contents to your WordPress site easily with a plugin.
+In this article, we’ll show you how to add a table of contents to your WordPress site easily with a plugin.
 And, we’ll show you the simple steps needed to create one from scratch.
 So, if you’re here for a table of contents for WordPress, this post has what you need.

-- What is a Table of Contents?
+- 1 What is a Table of Contents in WordPress?

-- Benefits of a TOC in WordPress
+- 2 The Benefits of Creating a Table of Contents in WordPress?

-- How to Create a TOC Manually
+- 4 How to Create a Table of Contents in WordPress Manually

-- Creating a TOC in Divi
+- 5 Creating a Table of Contents in Divi

 What is a Table of Contents in WordPress?

 A WordPress table of contents is a list of the main headings or topics covered throughout the content of a page/post.
 They are great for giving users an overview of what’s to come.
 Typically, they are placed at the top of a page, just after the title or introductory paragraph.